-Spare parts should include, but are not limited to, air filters, accessory belts, a spare tire(if you don’t have one already), tire patch kit, a few feet of common hose sizes, a jug of both oil and coolant, lightbulbs, and fuses.
+Spare parts should include but are not limited to, air filters, accessory belts, a spare tire(if you don’t have one already), a tire patch kit, a few feet of common hose sizes, a jug of both oil and coolant, lightbulbs, and fuses.

-When living in a van full time, you will have to take your valuables with you such.
-These can consist of important documents, cash, and jewellery.
+When living in a van full time, you will have to take your valuables with you.
+These can consist of important documents, cash, and jewelry.
 The worst thing imaginable is to come back to your van and find out it was broken into.

 Having a good alarm system also helps, but if someone wants to get in your vehicle, they will.
 Personally, I built a false wall that I hid a small safe which is I then anchored to the vehicle body.
 Even if someone finds where my valuables are located, they still won’t be able to run off with them.

-Having a reliable internet connection is more important in todays society than ever.
-It’s nice going out in nature to disconnect, but eventually there will be a need for a internet connection to get in touch with loved ones or simply check your emails.
+Having a reliable internet connection is more important in today’s society than ever.
+It’s nice going out in nature to disconnect, but eventually, there will be a need for an internet connection to get in touch with loved ones or simply check your emails.

 Whatever your need may be, a cell phone signal booster will immensely help you out.
 They come in several different price ranges, so do your research and find the best one that is best for you.

-When storing fuel, makes sure it is kept in a well ventilated are, always from any ignition sources, and can’t be stolen/syphoned.
-Ideally you would want a metal jerry can that is secured to the back of your van and has a locking cap.
+When storing fuel, makes sure it is kept in a well-ventilated area, always from any ignition sources, and can’t be stolen/siphoned.
+Ideally, you would want a metal jerry can that is secured to the back of your van and has a locking cap.

-This is more of a personal preference, but having a dog can be greatly beneficial, especially if you are vulnerable or traveling solo.
-Unlike humans, dogs have extremely sensitive smell and hearing.
+This is more of a personal preference, but having a dog can be greatly beneficial, especially if you are vulnerable or travelling solo.
+Unlike humans, dogs have an extremely sensitive smell and hearing.
 These heightened senses spot trouble before you ever will be.